5 Ways To Prevent Birth Trauma

 Birth trauma is something that comes up A LOT with my clients – either dealing with previous trauma or worrying about birth as a first-time mum.

-It was actually my own birth experience that led me to teach my Birth Fear → Birth Calm Course.
+It was actually my own birth experience that led me to teach my Birth Fear → Baby Calm Programme.
 My first birth, although on paper was the quickest and the most ‘straightforward’ – it was actually more traumatic than my 2nd – which was a lot longer, and more complicated.

 How and why???